-The book series will consider proposals for both monographs and edited works on these and related topics, with special consideration given to proposals that promote evidence-based best practices and that are relevant to international audiences.
-Workbooks and manuals targeted toward practitioners and reflecting evidence-based practice and intervention will also be considered.
+The book series will consider proposals for authored and edited works on these and related topics, with special consideration given to proposals that promote evidence-based best practices and that are relevant to international audiences.

 By Kevin S. Douglas, Randy K. Otto

 December 30, 2020

 The Handbook of Violence Risk Assessment, Second Edition, builds on the first edition’s comprehensive discussion of violence risk assessment instruments with an update of research on established tools and the addition of new chapters devoted to recently developed risk assessment tools.
 Featuring ...

 By Robert D. Morgan, Daryl Kroner, Jeremy F. Mills

 Please click on the Companion Website link above or visit www.routledge.com/cw/morgan to access the companion workbook, Changing Lives, Changing Outcomes: A Treatment Program for Justice-Involved Persons with Mental Illness.
 A Treatment Manual for Justice Involved Persons with Mental Illness ...

 By Ronald Roesch, Alana N. Cook

 Handbook of Forensic Mental Health Services focuses on assessment, treatment, and policy issues regarding juveniles and adults in the criminal and civil systems.
 Uniquely, this volume is designed for professionals who deliver mental health services, rather than researchers.
 Just like its parent ...